-The Strategy for Patient Oriented Research (SPOR) Primary and Integrated Health Care Innovation Network (PIHCIN) Programmatic Grants require a Principal Applicant (PA) from at least four different Canadian provinces/territories, as well as patient and knowledge user partners.
-This page lists applicants searching for cross-jurisdictional collaborators.
+Many Strategy for Patient Oriented Research (SPOR) funding opportunities require applicant teams to be made up of researchers, and patient and knowledge user partners, from multiple Canadian provinces/territories.
+This page lists applicants searching for cross-jurisdictional collaborators in BC for upcoming funding opportunities.
 For more information about these opportunities, please contact firstname.lastname@example.org

 Co-Designing Relational Continuity Interventions for Inner City Patients Experiencing Hospital-Primary Care Transitions

 Seeking: Collaborations with primary care researchers in Canadian cities who have interest in transitions in care, urban underserved populations, or (ideally) both.

 Project overview: Patients who receive care from a steady team of professionals do better than patients without continuity of care.
 Unfortunately, despite their poor health and many health care needs, inner city patients have less continuity of care than other patients.
 Continuity between the hospital and the patient’s primary care home is especially important during and shortly after a hospital admission, yet little work has focused on the best way to support continuity during this transition period.
 Our research will a) involve inner city patients, hospital professionals, and primary care professionals in designing supports for the hospital-community transition period and b) explore the processes involved in getting such supports ready for implementation.